 A safer and less invasive approach to surgically treat hyperparathyroidism

-David Goldenberg, MD, founding chair of the Department of Otolaryngology – Head and Neck Surgery, has been performing minimally invasive radioguided parathyroid surgery to treat primary hyperparathyroidism for more than twelve years.
+David Goldenberg, MD, chair of the Department of Otolaryngology – Head and Neck Surgery, has been performing minimally invasive radioguided parathyroid surgery to treat primary hyperparathyroidism for more than twelve years.
 His patients experience rapid relief with little scarring or side effects.

 My goal as a thyroid and parathyroid surgeon is to provide my patients with the best and safest surgical care for their endocrine surgical disease.”

 To make an appointment with the experts in Cosmetic Surgery, call 717-531-1386.